Abigail Binay: Mayor of Makati (2016–2025)

 In the wake of her brother Junjun's ouster as Makati mayor by the Ombudsman of the Philippines in 2015, Binay announced her candidacy as Mayor of Makati, inviting fellow Makati representative Monique Lagdameo of the 1st district as vice mayor of the city competing with acting mayor Romulo Peña Jr. and Karla Mercado.

 On May 9, 2016, Binay and Lagdameo won the mayoral and vice-mayoral election, respectively.
 They took their oath of office on June 27, 2016.
 Abby's first day as Mayor of Makati began three days later on June 30, and by that time her father's term as vice president already expired.

-As a result, Binay is the fourth Binay family member, the second female Binay member to administer Makati in 15 years since her mother Elenita, who served as Makati mayor from 1998 to 2001.
-Overall, she is also the second female mayor of Makati.
+As a result, Binay is the fourth Binay family member to become mayor of Makati.
+Overall, she is also the second female mayor of Makati after her mother Elenita, who served from 1998 to 2001.
 She was re-elected in 2019, wherein she also defeated her brother Junjun, and in 2022.

 In 2019, Binay was named as the Regional Chairperson for the National Capital Region of the Boy Scouts of the Philippines.
 In 2021, she founded the Makatizens United Party ahead of her 2022 re-election campaign.
 In 2023, United Nations Secretary-General António Guterres appointed Binay to his Advisory Group on Local and Regional Governments, co-chaired by Pilar Cancela Rodríguez and Fatimatou Abdel Malick.

 2025 Senate bid

 On May 28, 2024, Binay took oath as a new member of the Nationalist People's Coalition.
 On September 26, 2024, Binay was named as a senatorial candidate for the Alyansa para sa Bagong Pilipinas in the 2025 elections.
 She later formalized her Senate bid on October 4, 2024.
-Binay would go on to lose the election, placing 15th garnering 11,808,645 votes.
+Binay would go on to lose the election, placing 15th, garnering 11,808,645 votes.